Skip to content

 Multi-IdP and Hub-and-Spoke SSO Patterns

-Enterprise scenarios often involve multiple identity providers — different business units, acquired companies, or partner organizations each with their own IdP.
-The CTA board expects you to know these advanced patterns.
+Enterprise scenarios often involve multiple identity providers.
+Different business units, acquired companies, or partner organizations may each have their own IdP.
+The CTA board expects familiarity with these patterns.

 Multi-IdP Routing Architecture